Halsted Street station

-Halsted Street, also known as Halsted Street/U.I.C., is a station on Metra's BNSF Line, located in Chicago, Illinois.
+Halsted Street, also known as Halsted Street/UIC, is a station on Metra's BNSF Line, located in Chicago, Illinois.
 The station is 1.8 mi away from Union Station, the eastern terminus of the BNSF Line.
 As of 2018, Halsted Street is the 182nd busiest of Metra's 236 non-downtown stations, with an average of 115 weekday boardings.
 The elevated station consists of two island platforms on an embankment near an overpass.
-Only the northern island platform is actively used for passenger service.
-There are two unstaffed shelters on the northern platform, and staircases leading to the southbound sidewalk.
+Only platform 1 is actively used for passenger service, though both platforms 1 and 2 were recently rehabilitated as of 2024.
+There are staircases leading to the southbound sidewalk of Halsted Street, as well as two unstaffed shelters on platform 1.

-The station is served by 55 trains (27 inbound and 28 outbound) on weekdays.

-Halsted Street is only served on weekdays.
+As of September 8, 2025, Halsted Street is served by 57 trains (28 inbound, 29 outbound) on weekdays, and by 36 trains (18 in each direction) on weekends and holidays.
+According to Metra, the historically lightly-used station has seen a large ridership increase following the introduction of a Metra free fare pass option for UIC students in fall 2024.